Home » Water Quality » Tap Water » Is Florida Tap Water Safe to Drink?

 Is Florida Tap Water Safe to Drink?

-Florida Water Quality Report: What’s in the Water?
+Florida Water Quality Report: What is in the Water?

 Florida is a densely populated state consisting of 267 cities, 123 towns, and 21 villages.
 Almost all these municipalities have their own drinking water utilities and water treatment facilities.
-As such, the tap water makeup varies from municipality to municipality.
+As such, the tap water varies by municipality.

 However, the presence of the following impurities (four heavy metals, two radioactive contaminants, two disinfection byproducts, and perfluorinated substances) is consistent in many municipalities, be it Tampa, Clearwater, Orange County, or Miami.